waggle-sensor/edge-scheduler/docs/pluginctl/README.md

 ## Usage

-The following usage tutorials show how to use `pluginctl` on Waggle / Sage nodes to test, debug, and finalize plugin development.
+The following tutorials show how to use `pluginctl` on Waggle / Sage nodes to test, debug, and finalize plugin development.

 1. [Hello World](tutorial_helloworld.md) shows how to create and run a Docker container